 Step 3: Concatenation of the Reviews and Products

-In this step 3, after pre-processing of the data, concatenation of the reviews and products is done.
-Products and the reviews of the products which are given by a number of users are linked to each other.
+In this step 3, after pre-processing the data, the concatenation of the reviews and products is done.
+Products and the reviews of the products which are given by several users are linked to each other.

-Step 4: Calculate Weight for both Product and Review
+Step 4: Calculate the Weight for both Product and Review

-After done concatenation of the product and reviews in previous step, here weight is calculated for products and review of the user by using a new created formula as given below:
+After done concatenation of the product and reviews in the previous step, here weight is calculated for products and reviews of the user by using a newly created formula as given below:

 W(up)P=RPUi/Ui∈UnRP (7)